Alhusayni/Cinf301-Django-Demo/README.md

 ### Accessing admin page:

-First you should create table by using this command :
+First you should create tables by using this command :
 ```
 python manage.py migrate
 ```

-then creatue super user to accses admin page run this command:
+then create superuser to access admin page run this command:
 ```
 python manage.py creatersuperuser
 ```